15 things to do with kids in Finland- Helsinki to Rovaniemi, Santa Claus to the Aurora Borealis, camping, amusement parks and more.

 Also- almost every public bathroom has a teeny potty for kids who are potty training.
 I saw countless play areas and spaces for all ages of kids to play outside.

 And- high chairs, kids meals, strollers, cribs and more were abundant.
 Parents of young children- you won’t need to pack your gear for a Finland trip!
-Even Finnair has bassinet seats in Business class!
+There are even bassinet seats in Finnair Business Class!

 Finland is safe for kids to be independent.
 I saw countless kids from the age of 7 on walking, riding bikes, or using public transport on their own.